Iobenguane I 123 (eye-oh-BEN-gwane I 123)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using blood pressure medicine (such as labetalol, reserpine, Serpalan®, Trandate®) or medicines to treat depression (such as amitriptyline, fluoxetine, imipramine, paroxetine, Celexa®, Elavil®, Lexapro?, Paxil®, Zoloft®.
+- Make sure your doctor knows if you are using a blood pressure medicine (such as labetalol, reserpine, Serpalan®, Trandate®) or medicine to treat depression (such as amitriptyline, citalopram, fluoxetine, imipramine, nortriptyline, sertraline, Cymbalta®, Effexor®, Elavil®, Lexapro®, Pristiq®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, high blood pressure, or thyroid problems.
-Tell your doctor if you have had an allergic reaction to iodine, an iodine-containing contrast agent (dye), or other products containing iodine.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, high blood pressure, Parkinson disease, or thyroid problems.
+Tell your doctor if you have had an allergic reaction to iodine or anything that contains iodine.

-- This medicine contains benzyl alcohol which may cause serious reactions to premature or low-birthweight infants.
+- This medicine contains benzyl alcohol, which may cause serious reactions in premature or low-birth-weight infants.
 Discuss this with your doctor if you are concerned.

 Possible Side Effects While Using This Medicine